arazajerimerlin/arazajerimerlin/README.md

 ## Hi there 👋

-I’m a university student with a strong interest in design, technology, and building things from ideas.
+My name is Yuri and i’m a university student with a strong interest in design, technology, and building things from ideas.

 I enjoy designing and creating anything that comes to mind—from small experiments to full projects.
 If an idea pops into my head, I usually try to design it, prototype it, and learn something new from it.